Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Reset timer for SW

 - When this super weapon is clicked forces a countdown restart.
-- To make `Warhead or Weapon detonation at target cell` tags work with this feature is needed to set `SW.FirstClickRestartsTimer.ForceDetonations=yes`.
 - The cost of the super weapon can be substracted in the first click by setting `SW.FirstClickRestartsTimer.Cost` so `Money.Amount` isn't recommended here.
 - `SW.FirstClickRestartsTimer.AutoFire` launchs the super weapon at the end of the first counter restart.
 Don't use the tag `SW.AutoFire`.
 - Designed with upgrades (or research) in mind, simplifiyng the number of workarounds.
 Probably some Ares tags are still recommended for this job.